-“Damn right, I miss the Learjet,” says Walter Iooss Jr., the legendary Sports Illustrated photographer who will be shooting his 50th straight Super Bowl on February 7.
-Back at Super Bowl I, which was played on January 15, 1967 in Los Angeles, the magazine chartered two airplanes to shuttle film back to New York in time for the magazine’s close.
+“Damn right, I miss the Learjet,” said Ioos.
+Back at Super Bowl I, which was played on January 15, 1967 in Los Angeles, Sports Illustrated chartered two airplanes to shuttle film back to New York in time for the magazine’s close.
 One carried film back from the first half.
 After the game, Iooss and two colleagues, pictures in hand, rushed to catch the second cross-country flight, which stopped in frigid Grand Island, Nebraska to refuel.
 “The getaway was the most important part of the game,” says Iooss.
 “No film, no job.”

 With technology, the getaway is long gone: Iooss and his fellow sports photographers can send images to their editors from anywhere in the world, in seconds.
 So are the Learjets: media companies like Time Inc., which own both Sports Illustrated and TIME and now face more intense competition for revenues, no longer frequently splurge on such luxuries.
 Iooss has witnessed, firsthand, a half-century evolution in the way sports are played, covered, and consumed.
 Iooss’ famous shot of Joe Namath hanging by a pool during Super Bowl week, chatting with reporters and guaranteeing titles, is impossible today, with Super Bowl QBs so cocooned.
 One thing, however, hasn’t changed one bit: the allure, and power, of a strong sports photo.